OpenAEV-Platform/collectors/README.md

 dev = []
 ```

-### Simultaneous development on pyobas and a collector
+### Simultaneous development on pyoaev and a collector
-The collectors repository is set to assume that in the event of a simultaneous development work on both `pyobas`
+The collectors repository is set to assume that in the event of a simultaneous development work on both `pyoaev`
-and collectors, the `pyobas` repository is cloned in a directory at the same level as the collectors root directory,
+and collectors, the `pyoaev` repository is cloned in a directory at the same level as the collectors root directory,
 and is named strictly `client-python`.

 Here's an example layout: